AyeCode/geodirectory/readme.txt

 * [Purpose your directory with Custom Post Types](https://wpgeodirectory.com/downloads/custom-post-types/ "Allows to extend your directory categorization") - Create additional content types like events, coupons, and offers to supplement multiple directories and help businesses get noticed.
 Offer the "location-less" option to filter for online companies and websites.

-* [Add events as a business listing option (NOW FREE)](https://wordpress.org/plugins/events-for-geodirectory/ "Adds an events manager to your directory")—Have people submit events and turn your GeoDirectory into a WordPress event calendar plugin.
+* [Add events as a business listing option (NOW FREE)](https://wordpress.org/plugins/events-for-geodirectory/ "Adds an events manager to your directory") - Have people submit events and turn your GeoDirectory into a WordPress event calendar plugin.
 With the CPT add-on installed, create as many event post types as needed.

 * [Give viewers a rundown on a company's performance with MultiRatings and Reviews](https://wpgeodirectory.com/downloads/multiratings-and-reviews/ "Allows you to extend your rating and review categorization") -Extend the review system to allow multiple rating categories (e.g., service, quality, price), add images to reviews, and have other cool features.